Originate/guide/android-practices.md

 }
 ```

-In the naïve example, we are inflating the XML into convertView without regard for what already exists.
-This is unnecessary; ListView (and other container views, like GridView) is pretty smart about recycling Views to minimize superfluous XML inflation.
+In the naïve example, we are inflating the XML into `convertView` without regard for what already exists.
+This is unnecessary; `ListView` (and other container views, like `GridView`) is pretty smart about recycling the `View` to minimize superfluous XML inflation.
 We should be smart about it too!
 ```java
 static class ViewHolder {
     TextView text;